Politicians -- Nevada

 Subject Source: Library of Congress Subject Headings

 Found in 30 Collections and/or Records:

-Abstract Scrapbooks cover chiefly his period as governor and include official proclamations, clippings, and some correspondence.
+Abstract Emmet Derby Boyle was a mining engineer who became a Nevada state engineer and governor of the state.
+Scrapbooks cover chiefly his period as governor and include official proclamations, clippings, and some correspondence (1906-1922).

-Abstract Clippings, notes, speeches, and correspondence collected during Carville's successful campaign for governor.
+Abstract Edward P. Carville served as Governor of Nevada, 1938-1945, and U.S. Senator, 1945-1946.
+Collection contains clippings, notes, speeches, and correspondence collected during Carville's successful campaign for governor.

 Overview Collected by the Special Collections Department, the collection contains a variety of miscellaneous political ephemera, flyers, etc. distributed by individuals running for city, county, and national seats in Nevada and at the national level.